Community

 Plans and Pricing

-1. The Community Plan – $33/mo, you get native live streaming and video, chat and messaging, events and Zoom integration.
+1. The Community Plan – $41/mo, activity feed and featured content, rich member profiles, native live streaming and video, chat and messaging, events and Zoom integration, limited AI features.

 With Mighty Networks you can upload a previously recorded video, but it takes about 4 minutes to upload a .MOV 100MB file, and you can’t download it afterwards.
 You can post a video for your community to see HOWEVER…they can only respond with a photo, file or text.